Introduction

 The evaluator-optimizer pipeline consists of:

-- An Evaluator Agent — a stateless verification layer that receives every output from the specialist agents and checks it against the source document
+- An Evaluator Agent that acts as a stateless verification layer, receiving every output from the specialist agents and checking it against the source document

-- A confidence scoring system — each extraction, clause, and obligation receives a 0.0–1.0 confidence score
+- A confidence scoring system where each extraction, clause, and obligation receives a 0.0–1.0 confidence score

-- Human escalation — outputs below threshold are routed for human review with chain-of-thought explanation
+- Human escalation where outputs below threshold are routed for human review with chain-of-thought explanation

 Mathematical formulation